frederic-perez/AmE-dictionary/data/dictionary.md

 __trustee__ _n_ :two::hammer: _Board of Trustees_
 __trusties__
 __trustworthy__ _adj_ :two::dart::hammer: _Trustworthy information._
+__truth or dare__ _n_ A game where players take it in turn to perform a dare set by the other players, or truthfully answer a question put forth by them.
 __truthiness__ _n informal_
 __try on__ _phr v_ :four::mega: To put clothes or shoes on to see if they fit.
 __trying__ _adj_ :astonished: Extremely difficult and annoying, straining one’s patience and goodwill to the limit.